American Institute of Aeronautics and Astronautics: Journals

-AIAA's flagship magazine Aerospace America is distributed monthly to all members, and is published online in digital format.
+AIAA's flagship magazine Aerospace America was started in 1990 and is distributed monthly to all members, and is published online in digital format.
 AIAA also produces several series of technical books ranging from education to progress in advanced research topics.

 Competitions

 AIAA annually holds design competitions and Design/Build/Fly competitions to provide a real-world design experience for engineering students, both undergraduate and graduate, by giving them the opportunity to validate their analytic studies.

 Conferences

 AIAA hosts many conferences and smaller events throughout the year.
 The largest of those is the AIAA Science and Technology Forum and Exposition ("AIAA SciTech").
 Others include AIAA Aviation and Aeronautics Forum and Exposition ("AIAA Aviation"), AIAA Propulsion and Energy Forum and Exposition ("AIAA P&E"), and AIAA Space and Astronautics Forum and Exposition ("AIAA Space").

 The AIAA Foundation

 AIAA currently has over 6,500 student members in 160 active student branches, including 12 foreign student branches.
 The student branches host annual conferences.

 The AIAA Foundation is devoted to the education of both practicing and future aerospace professionals.
 The AIAA Foundation funds numerous scholarships for both undergraduate and graduate students.
 Undergraduate scholarships range from $2,000 to $2,500.
 Graduate scholarships are $5,000 or $10,000.